top of page

 Skylab Rescue crew Vance Brand and Don Lind (NASA)

 Brand and Lind continued to work on their backup roles for Skylab 4 as well as train for a possible rescue mission.
 Spacecraft CSM-119 was mated with AS-209 but was never rolled out to the pad for launch.
-There were also plans for a 20-day Skylab 5 flight with Brand, Lind, and backup science pilot William Lenoir, but when Skylab 4 was extended from 56 to 84 days, the mission was no longer needed.
-Brand flew on Apollo-Soyuz the following year and commanded three Shuttle missions from 1982 to 1990.
+There were also plans for a 20-day Skylab 5 flight with Brand, Lind, and backup science pilot William Lenoir, but when Skylab 4 was extended from 59 to 84 days, the mission was no longer needed.
+Brand flew on Apollo-Soyuz the following year and commanded three Shuttle missions from 1982 to 1990— STS-5 Columbia, STS-41B Challenger, and STS-35 Columbia.
 Lenoir's only flight was Brand's first commanding, STS-5.
-Lind did not fly until STS-51-B in 1985.
+Lind did not fly until STS-51B Challenger in 1985.

-Once Skylab and Apollo-Soyuz ended, remaining hardware was donated to museums across the country.
-This hardware included two complete Saturn V rockets, three Saturn IB rockets, Skylab B, three CSM's, and two Lunar Modules.
-AS-209 is on display in the Kennedy Space Center's Rocket Garden, lying on its side.
+On July 11, 1979, Skylab de-orbited and reentered over the Indian Ocean and Australia.
+After Skylab and Apollo-Soyuz ended, remaining hardware was donated to museums across the country.
+This hardware included two complete Saturn V rockets, three Saturn IB rockets, Skylab B, three CSM's, and two Lunar Modules (not including Lunar Module Test Articles).
+AS-209, the last remaining flight-configured Saturn IB rocket, is on display in the Kennedy Space Center Visitor Complex's Rocket Garden, lying on its side.
 CSM-119 is at KSC's Apollo/Saturn V Center, but the unique five-seat rescue configuration has been removed.

 CSM-119 on display at the Apollo/Saturn V Center